-The MS Access ODBC call failed 3146 error displays as a result of a faulty network connection.
-It occurs within the Access database when setting up the associated database on an additional PC.
-This runtime error 3146 typically stipulates that there was a problem with an ODBC connection or an SQL query being performed.
+The MS Access error 3146 ODBC call failed displays as a result of a faulty network connection.
+It occurs within the Access when setting up the associated database on an additional PC.
+This runtime error typically stipulates that there was a problem with an ODBC connection or an SQL query being performed.
 However, the most important thing is how to fix it.
-(Below you can see the complete error message).

 Free MS Access Database Repair Tool